Debrah Lee Charatan | Principal

 In 1993, Debrah launched Debrah Lee Charatan Realty Inc. and continued to build upon her achievements in real estate sales and investing.
 In tandem with this work, Debrah began to establish herself as a leading philanthropist in and around the greater New York area, supporting a wide range of cultural, humanitarian and civic causes.
 Primarily through the Charatan / Holm Family Foundation, Debrah Lee Charatan has donated to charitable organizations including the United States Holocaust Memorial Museum, Park East Synagogue, Chabad of Southampton, the Jewish Museum, the Central Park Conservancy, Chai Lifeline, and the Samuel Waxman Cancer Research Foundation.
 She is presently vice chair of the board of trustees of Selfhelp Community Services Foundation and a member of Jewish Partisan Educational Foundation.

 Today, Debrah Lee Charatan focuses on Manhattan and Brooklyn’s multifamily marketplace as president of BCB Property Management, where she oversees the acquisition, renovation and disposition of buildings in some of the city’s most livable neighborhoods.
-Since 2008, she and the team at BCB Property Management have acquired over 1.6 million square feet of real estate in New York and New Jersey, a portfolio that includes 120+ buildings and 1,800 apartments.
+Since 2008, she and the team at BCB Property Management have acquired over 1.6 million square feet of real estate in New York and beyond, a portfolio that includes 120+ buildings and 1,800 apartments.